aimms/how-to/C_Mathematical_Modeling/140-Scheduling-Project-Planning.rst

 ﻿Scheduling for project planning
 ================================

-.. note:: Under Construction / Draft status - please do not hesitate to use the form at the end of this article to ask for clarification where needed.

 .. sidebar:: Golden Gate bridge by Guido Diepen

     .. image:: ../Resources/C_Mathematical_Modeling/Images/140/golden-gate.jpg

 The identifier types ACTIVITIES and RESOURCES, and the scheduling intrinsic functions as part of the AIMMS constraint programming component are very useful in modeling construction projects and optimizing the makespan of those projects.